 It should go without saying that any “top X” article is subject to bias.
-I would expect the next person’s top 9 to be different than mine but hope that there would be plenty of overlap.
+I would expect the next person's top 9 to be different from mine, but I hope there would be plenty of overlap.

 That being said, I believe these plugins to be the best phaser plugin options today.
 The criteria I used to judge these plugins include the following:

 - Sonic performance: how does the phaser plugin sound subjectively/objectively?